Srijansarkar17/Cpp-Important-Questions-Placement-/README.md

 # CPP PLACEMENT QUESTIONS
-This repository contains basic placement questions related to C++.
+This repository contains basic to important placement questions related to C++.
+This repo can help someone learn the basics and revise for placement preparation.